arangodb/docs/3.10/programs-arangodump-maskings.md

 }
 ```

-Above masking definition will obfuscate the top-level attribute `address` with
+Above masking definition obfuscates the top-level attribute `address` with
 the `xifyFront` function, whereas all nested attributes with name `address`
 will use the `random` masking function.
 If the rules are defined in reverse
-order however, then all attributes called `address` will be obfuscated using
+order however, then all attributes called `address` are obfuscated using
 `random`.
 The second, overlapping rule is effectively ignored:

 ```json